boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 If an implementation determines that it includes an extension header that it does no support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeadersFull IE ({{sec-v6full}}).
 How an implementation disambiguates between unknown upper layers vs. extension headers is not IPFIX-specific.
 Readers may refer, for example, to {{Section 2.2 of ?RFC8883}} for a behavior of an intermediate nodes that encounters an unknown Next Header type.
 It is out of the scope of this document to discuss those considerations.

+The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.

 ## ipv6ExtensionHeadersFull Information Element {#sec-v6full}

 Name: